carlosdp/plaster/README.md

-# shade
+# plaster
-**shade** is a modern Rust framework for creating frontend apps with WebAssembly.
+**plaster** is a modern Rust framework for creating frontend apps with WebAssembly.

 It was orginally forked from [yew](yew).